Tithing

 “The wealth moves generally in the form of building projects and not, as one might expect, in welfare from congregations in the United States to congregations overseas.”
 P. 126, Mormon America, Richard Ostling

-We would recommend that the Church give more money to the poor and needy (both inside and outside of the Church) without expecting anything in return from the members.
+We would recommend that the church give more money to the poor and needy (both inside and outside of the church) without expecting anything in return from the members.
 Also build enough meetinghouses so the members can use the buildings during reasonably desirable times.
-The Church should raise the ward budgets so the members can actually use more of the money that they donated on a local level.
-The Church should employ custodians again.
+The church should raise the ward budgets so the members can actually use more of the money that they donated on a local level and bring back some of the fun activities like 'Road Shows'.
+The church should employ custodians again and give those jobs to people in the ward that really need them.
+The church should continue the good work it does with employment offices and expand them as they are able.
 The humanitarian funds, missionary funds, etc. should all be covered by the tithing receipts which are more than enough to completely cover them many times over.
-The Church should keep enough funds invested to keep it sound, but billions and billions invested in businesses when it should be helping others is probably not really the way Jesus would have intended his church to be run, in our opinion.
+The church should keep enough funds invested to keep it sound, but billions and billions invested into businesses, when it could be helping others, is probably not really the way Jesus would have intended his church to be run, in our opinion.

 The Mall

-The Church is building a large $2 billion mall in Salt Lake City.
+The Church is building a large $5 billion City Creek development project with a $1.5 billion mall in Salt Lake City.
 There are many newspaper articles that talk about this.
-It’s interesting to note that when the plan was originally announced in 2003, the project was to be only $500 million but kept increasing with every news release till the present estimate of $2 billion.
-The project will cost up to 12 times what the LDS Conference Center reportedly cost to build.
+It's interesting to note that when the plan was originally announced in 2003, the project was to be only $500 million but keeps increasing with every news release till the present estimate of $5 billion.

 References:

-In Oct.
-2006 General Conference, Pres.
-Hinckley told Latter-day Saints, "The Church is undertaking a huge development project in the interest of protecting the environment of Temple Square.
+During the October 2006 General Conference, Pres.
+Hinckley told Latter-day Saints, "The church is undertaking a huge development project in the interest of protecting the environment of Temple Square.
 While the costs will be great, it will not involve the expenditure of tithing funds."

-Of greater significance: since the church can quickly raise $2 billion on merely the interest of its assets, then it doesn’t really need any more tithing dollars.
-The Church could function indefinitely if no member ever contributed another dollar to the Church.
-The interest on its $100 billion of assets can easily fund the yearly expenses of the Church.
+Of greater significance: since the church can quickly raise $5 billion on merely the interest of its assets, then it doesn't really need any more tithing dollars.
+The church could very likely function indefinitely if no member ever contributed another dollar to the church.
+The interest on its $100 billion of assets can likely easily fund the yearly expenses of the church if it is managed right.

 The church has no accountability to its members, government regulators, or anyone else for that matter.
 They have the attitude that because they are the “Lord’s anointed”, they should not be questioned.
 When they are questioned, they either decline to answer questions or respond with evasive obfuscation.

-Critic’s comment: Of all the things Jesus would tell Gordon Hinckley, He told the Prophet to buy a mall?
-For ten years, the only new light and knowledge given to the world by Jesus through His Prophet are the doctrines of “no penny poker,” “no multiple earrings,” and “no gay rights.”
-And now we are expected to believe that Jesus’ latest revelation is the need for His church to get in the shopping mall business?
+Critic's comment: Of all the things Jesus would tell Gordon Hinckley, He told the Prophet to buy a mall?
+For ten years, the only new light and knowledge given to the world by Jesus through His Prophet are the doctrines of "no penny poker," "no multiple earrings," and "no gay rights."
+And now we are expected to believe that the latest revelation is the need for His church to get in the shopping mall business?
 Church leaders are overly concerned about how Salt Lake City looks, about how bad it would be to have a closed mall across the street from Temple Square.
-Perhaps it would affect the market value of church properties in the vicinity including the Prophet's penthouse pad.
 A disproportionate concern for the goings-on along the Wasatch Front is not what one would expect from a God concerned equally for the welfare of all his children on earth.
-The mall decision is just one more in a long line of decisions made by church leaders that exemplifies their cultural and regional myopia. http://equalitysblog.typepad.com/equality_time/2006/05/more_than_a_mal.html
+The mall decision is just one more in a long line of decisions made by church leaders that exemplifies their cultural and regional myopia.
+Link is here.

-Growing up in the Church many of us took pride in saying that our bishops and other local leaders are not paid like ministers of other religions.
-Although that’s true, there are at least 100 or so leaders in the Church that are paid, such as the 12 apostles, First Presidency, and the First Quorum of the Seventy.
+Growing up in the church many of us took pride in saying that our bishops and other local leaders are not paid like ministers of other religions.
+Although that's true, there are at least 150 or so leaders in the LDS Church that are paid, such as the 12 apostles, First Presidency, and the First Quorum of the Seventy and the Second Quorum of the Seventy.
+On top of that are a little over 400 mission presidents that receive compensation from the Church for a total of approximately over 550 paid church leaders, not counting Church employees.
 People naturally wonder how much they are paid.
 Most members are under the impression that the General Authorities receive some sort of living allowance or stipend.
-We don’t have definite answers as that information is also kept private by the Church.
+We don't have definite answers as that information is also kept private by the church.
 A few fair comments before discussing it further:

 All of the published salary levels for non-ecclesiastical positions are relatively low.
-In the church postings listed on church bulletin boards for accountants, engineers, etc. the salaries are less than what most people would earn in the private sector.
-Church Education System teachers are not over paid.
+In the church postings listed on church bulletin boards for accountants, engineers, etc., the salaries are less than what most people would earn in the private sector.
+Church Education System teachers are not over-paid but do have good benefits.
 So the question is, do the General Authority salaries follow suit or are they significantly different?
 Perhaps one thing to consider is the housing provided to Mission Presidents.
-All of the Mission President homes we’ve seen have been luxury homes.
-Even mission presidents sent to developing nations live in luxurious quarters, their children attend expensive private schools for expatriates, and the Church provides servants.
-It’s quite a difference between where the younger missionaries and older couple missionaries live and where the Mission presidents live.
-If this is proportional the higher up the ladder in the Church, then the GAs may receive significant compensation.
+All of the Mission President homes we've ever seen have been luxury homes.
+Even mission presidents sent to developing nations live in luxurious quarters, their children attend expensive private schools for expatriates, and the church provides servants.
+It's quite a difference between where the younger missionaries and older couple missionaries live and where the Mission presidents live.
+If this is proportional the higher up the ladder in the church, then the GAs may receive significant compensation.

 Regardless of the salary, being a General Authority has a lot of financial perks.
 Many are given a place to live, paid travel, chauffeurs, limos, paid expenses, etc. And of course the members are very helpful to the GAs.
-For example, the billionaire LDS member Brother Huntsman gives President Hinckley free use of his corporate jet.
+For example, the billionaire LDS member Brother Huntsman gave President Hinckley free use of his corporate jet all throughout his tenure as President.

 Church Loans

 In the early days of the Church, some leaders lived the law of consecration, more or less, where they turned over much of their assets to the church and then received a very satisfactory living allowance.
-Some Church employees have said that leaders in the church have the Church pay for their homes through interest-free forgivable loans.
+Some church employees have said that leaders in the church have the church pay for their homes through interest-free forgivable loans.
 The forgivable loans also allow them to pad their stock portfolios.
-On the other hand, these loans tie them to the Church, because if they get out of line, the loans can be called.
-These loans started in the days of Brigham Young and it is still reportedly the practice today.
+On the other hand, these loans tie them to the church, because if they get out of line, the loans can be called.
+These loans started in the days of Brigham Young and some claim it is still practiced in some form today but we can't verify that.

-Our Comment: Just what would be a fair salary for an apostle?
+Just what would be a fair salary for an apostle?
 Any dollar figure named by anyone would either be too much or not enough.
-We’re not going to pretend that the apostles of today should be like the apostles of Christ’s time and live off the members as they travel.
-We personally don’t think that the General Authorities should be compared to televangelists that try to swindle the members to line their own pockets.
+We're not going to pretend that the apostles of today should be like the apostles of Christ's time and live off the members as they travel.
+We personally don't think that the General Authorities should be compared to televangelists that try to swindle the members to line their own pockets.
 That being said, we do feel that GAs should be accountable to the members.
-The salaries of the paid authorities of the Church should be made public as every member in effect must disclose their salary during tithing settlement (it doesn’t take a math wizard to calculate someone’s salary if they paid tithing of 10%).
-Corporations disclose how much their executives receive in compensation – even if it is extraordinary.
-Why can’t the Church do the same?
-Even the salary of the president of the Untied States is public knowledge.
-Perhaps much like the president of the United States, many of the GAs likely could make more money in the private sector.
+The salaries of the paid authorities of the church should be made public as every member in effect must disclose their salary during tithing settlement (it doesn't take a math wizard to calculate someone's salary if they paid tithing of 10%).
+Corporations disclose how much their executives receive in compensation - even if it is extraordinary.
+Why can't the church do the same?
+Even the salary of the President of the United States is public knowledge.
+Perhaps much like the President of the United States, many of the GAs likely could earn more money in the private sector.

 If the salaries were published, that would likely not tell the whole story anyway unless a full account of the paid expenses were provided as well as any loans or any other possible financial gain afforded their position.